Chojoongdong

 The term was used by The Hankyoreh editor Jung Yeonju (정연주) in October 2000.
-Korean liberals criticize Chojoongdong primarily because of their conservative-biased editorial stances and doing business in a collusive and surreptitious manner.
 Since 2008, some critics of CJD have claimed that there is a close relationship between CJD and the Lee Myung-bak government.
+Liberal counterpart of the term is Hankyungoh, standing for Hankyoreh, Kyunghyang Shinmun, and OhmyNews.

 As of 2010, the market share of Chosun, Joong-ang and Dong-a Ilbo is 24.3%, 21.8%, and 18.3%, respectively.
 Nearly 58% of printed newspaper subscribers in South Korea read one of the three daily news.
 In December 2011, Chosun Ilbo opened their own cable news network.